-A pre-application is required and must be submitted by the date indicated on the cover of the FOA.
+A pre-application is required and must/should be submitted by the date indicated on the cover of the FOA.

-Pre-applications will be reviewed for responsiveness of the proposed work to the research topics identified in this FOA.
+Pre-applications will be reviewed for responsiveness of the proposed work to the research topics identified in this FOA and overall compliance with the requirements.
 DOE will send a response by email to each applicant encouraging or discouraging the submission of an application by the date indicated on the cover of the FOA.
 Applicants who have not received a response regarding the status of their pre-application by this date are responsible for contacting the program to confirm this status.